 Can I Prevent Preeclampsia?

-You can't currently prevent preeclampsia, but researchers are trying to determine if it's possible.
+You can't currently prevent preeclampsia, but researchers are trying to determine if it's possible to do so.
 One study shows that eating food bars containing the amino acid L-arginine and antioxidant vitamins lowered the risk of preeclampsia in high-risk women.
 Another study shows that overweight or obese women who gained fewer than 15 pounds during pregnancy had a lower risk for preeclampsia.
 Be sure to discuss this with your doctor before making any changes.

 What Else Can I Do?